2002 – 2004 The Beginning

 2011 – 2013 Moving to the Oceanfront

 In 2011, we began a relationship with Mercy Dental Clinic to provide dental services for the homeless of Virginia Beach.
 It has been an amazing relationship that has continued and expanded.
 In 2012 we had 300 dental client visits.
-PiN spent $36,000 and recieved $94,964 worth of discounted dental services.
-In April of 2013, PiN signed a three year lease with Beach Church to move our offices to their location at the Virginia Beach Oceanfront.
+PiN spent $36,000 and received $94,964 worth of discounted dental services.
+In April of 2013, PiN signed a three-year lease with Beach Church to move our offices to their location at the Virginia Beach Oceanfront.
 The move put PiN in a better position to help the homeless and will result in PiN saving over $1,500 a month that we can use for further outreach.

 2014 – 2018 Expanding Ministry

 Our Medical and Dental has become much more mature; PiN has hired a paid staff member to be in charge of making sure clients are getting plugged into service and to improve our medical delivery.
 We have been able to increase our volunteer medical staff to include more doctors and nurses; including a nurse who specializes in mental health services.
 Our recovery groups have grown and we have seen more people having longer times of sobriety.
 We have also expanded our network of Churches and volunteers who serve the homeless; this includes providing a full meal on Thursday night before our Bible Study.
-Our Bible Study and Church service has seen a growth!
+Our Bible Study and Church service have seen tremendous growth!

 2019 – Our Own Building

-We have secured, for the first time, ministry space that is exclusively ours--located at Millers Lane!
+We have secured, for the first time, ministry space that is exclusively ours located at Millers Lane!
 We have dialed into the remaining needs of the homeless now that the Housing Resource Center has been constructed in Virginia Beach.
 We continue to fill in the gaps and provide spiritual guidance to the homeless.
 The Job Training program, ChangeMakers, has been making waves in the city.
 Lives are being changed in this popular program that is hosted by PiN Ministry.
 Many new businesses and organizations are jumping behind this new opportunity!